AnupSubbu98/AnupSubbu98/README.md

 Worked on projects that provides a scalable, consistent and rich experience to users.

-Primarily deal with technologies like ⚡PYTHON, STATISTICS,MACHINE LEARNING, NEURAL NETWORKS, NLP, Generative AI & LLM's.
+Primarily deal with technologies like ⚡PYTHON, STATISTICS,MACHINE LEARNING, NEURAL NETWORKS, NLP, GENERATIVE AI & LLM's.

 Had some knowledge in Data structures and algorithms using Python.